Maine's 2nd congressional district

 Maine's 2nd congressional district is a congressional district in the U.S. state of Maine.
-Covering 27326 sqmi, it comprises nearly 80% of the state's total land area.
+Covering 27326 sqmi, it comprises nearly 92% of the state's total land area.
 The district comprises most of the land area north of the Portland and Augusta metropolitan areas.
 It includes the cities of Lewiston, Bangor, Auburn, and Presque Isle.
 The district is represented by Democrat Jared Golden, who took office in 2019.

-It is the largest district east of the Mississippi River and the 24th largest overall.
-It is the second-most rural district in the United States, with 72% of its population in rural areas, and it has the second highest proportion of non-Hispanic White residents (94%); only Kentucky's 5th congressional district exceeds it in the two categories.
-Furthermore, it is the only district in New England that voted for Donald Trump in 2020.
-Additionally, it was one of five districts that voted for Trump in 2020 while being won or held by a Democrat in 2022.
+It is the largest district by area east of the Mississippi River, and the 24th largest overall.
+It is the second-most rural district in the United States, with 72% of its population in rural areas, and it has the second highest proportion of non-Hispanic White residents (90.9%); only Kentucky's 5th congressional district exceeds it in the two categories.
+With a Cook PVI of R+4, it is the most Republican-leaning district with a Democratic representative in the United States.
+It voted for Republican Donald Trump in 2016, 2020, and 2024 and notably voted for Democratic Representative Jared Golden in both the 2020 and 2024 elections.
+It was one of six congressional districts in 2020 and 13 districts in 2024 that voted for Donald Trump for president while simultaneously electing a Democrat to the House of Representatives.